u0xee/cortex/docs/tensor.md

  :description description}
 ```

-The description encodes information such as shape (A vector of dimensions) and strides (a vector of ...strides...).
+The description encodes information such as shape (a vector of dimensions) and strides (a vector of ...strides...).
 Each backend promises to obey the
 rules set in the description.
-This means that for example an in-place transpose operation looks like:
+This means, for example, that an in-place transpose operation looks like:
 ```clojure
 (defn transpose
   "Transpose the dimensions.
 Returns a new dimensions that will access memory in a transposed order."